wp-plugins/anspress-question-answer/readme.txt

 == Description ==
 Demo & support forum: http://open-wp.com/questions/

+We have recently moved our respiratory from https://wordpress.org/plugins/anspress/ to https://wordpress.org/plugins/anspress-question-answer/

 = Looking for someone to customize AnsPress ?
 Hire us.
 Contact us at support@open-wp.com =

 Easily add question and answer section like stackoverflow.com or quora.com in your WordPress.
 AnsPress is a most complete question and answer system for WordPress.
 AnsPress is made with developers in mind, highly customizable.
 AnsPress provide an easy to use override system for theme.
 List of features: